By Avance Care Licensed Nutritionist: Erin Burke, MS, RDN, LDN

 Beer and Whiskey

 These days, St. Patrick’s Day would not be the same without mugs of green beer and Irish car bombs.
 Don’t forget about the calories you sip!
 One stein might hold 20 ounces of “green beer”, providing 180 calories; an Irish car bomb can provide 200+ calories per serving.
 Looking for a lighter option?
 Consider a Guinness!
 This surprisingly “light” beer is only 125 calories per bottle.
-Remember to drink responsibly – the recommended amount is one drink per day for
+Remember to drink responsibly – the recommended amount is one drink per day for women, and 2 drinks per day for men.

 Looking for a heart-healthy way to celebrate?
 Try one of the following recipes, and then find an activity you enjoy around the triangle area!